DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5-string_toupper.c - Change all lowercase letters to uppercase in a given string 6-cap_string.c - Capitalise each word in a given string 7-leet.c - Convert string to 1337sp34k

+# Even More Pointers

+0-memset.c - Fill memory with a constant byte